andymason/coder-on-fire/pages/work/rare-sea-of-thives-custom-seas.md

 ![The Quick Commands radial open over the game in Sea of Thieves](/images/rare/sea-of-thieves-custom-seas-quick-commands-radial.jpg)

-For Sea of Thieves, I worked as a UI engineer on Custom Seas, a new mode that lets players set up their own games.
+For Sea of Thieves, I worked as a UI engineer on Custom Seas, a new mode that lets players create their own games.
+It launched in Season 20 and is part of the live game today.
 I built the UI for the in-game command toolbar, the Free Camera (photo mode), and the full-screen spawn Command Menu.

 ## The challenge

+I had already shipped [Guilds](/work/rare-sea-of-thieves/) on the Sea of Thieves UI codebase, so I knew the framework and how to work with the engine team.
+Custom Seas was a step up from that both is scope and team size.

-Custom Seas was a large project with a lot of moving parts.
-My focus was to build out the UI for two main parts: the full-screen spawn Command Menu and in-game tools.
-The in-game tools included the command toolbar, Free Camera, and Quick Spawn radial, all of which had to render over a live game world, so DOM updates and CSS had to stay performant.
+My focus was the full-screen spawn Command Menu and the in-game tools.
+The in-game tools included the command toolbar, Free Camera, and Quick Commands radial, all of which had to render over a live game world, so DOM updates and CSS had to stay performant.

 ## The solution

 I built all of this in the Sea of Thieves UI framework, which runs on Coherent Gameface, using TypeScript, CSS, and Sass.
 I worked with the engine team on the TypeScript data contracts between the UI and the engine, using and adjusting them as the feature needed.
-As with all of the UI, I covered my work with Jasmine unit tests.
+Like the rest of the UI, this was covered by Jasmine unit tests

 <figure>
   <img src="/images/rare/sea-of-thieves-custom-seas-free-camera.jpg" alt="The in-game Free Camera with its movement settings panel">